Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 will also regenerate the *initramfs* to integrate the Btrfs tools in order to mount the root partition during boot as it is present in a subvolume.
 If you forget this step, your system will be unbootable.
-This is the main inconvenience of having the root of the system separated for the root of the Btrfs partition.
+This is the main inconvenience of having the root of the system separated from the root of the Btrfs partition.
 The kernel alone is not able to handle such setup, so you need an initramfs with the `btrfs` program to mount your partitions.